Housing

 Share

-For sustainability, thermal efficiency and longevity in varying climates, KLIPP comes only in the buyer’s local vernacular materials, with frame girders available square or round.
-The result is a community built by its inhabitants, one that changes shape from setting to setting and embeds itself in the existing townscape.
+Climate and place are built into the concept.
+For sustainability, thermal efficiency and longevity across varying climates, KLIPP comes only in the buyer’s local vernacular materials, with frame girders offered square or round.
+Rooting each home in vernacular architecture keeps it suited to its setting rather than imported wholesale.
+The outcome is a community built by its own inhabitants, one that shifts shape from setting to setting and settles naturally into the existing townscape.

 Share